Socialist Workers Party (UK): Anti-Nazi League and Rock against Racism

 A campaign in which the SWP had a significant role at this time was the Anti-Nazi League (ANL), and viewed as a "front" for the organisation by commentators and historians.
 The National Front (NF) grew during the 1970s and in the May 1976 local elections polled 15,340 votes in Leicester and large votes elsewhere.
 They were even more visible on the streets through graffiti, racist attacks and street protests.
 A key turning point came when on 13 August 1977 thousands of anti-fascists, later joined by large numbers of local black youths, attempted to stop the NF from marching through Lewisham.

-Following the perceived success of the 13 August mobilisation in Lewisham, the SWP launched the Anti Nazi League in the autumn of 1977 with a series of celebrity-endorsed adverts published in the press.
-Although it was portrayed as a broad initiative supported by the SWP along with wide swathes of the Labour Left and figures from popular culture (singers, musicians, actors and so on), the ANL was seen by many on the left as a self-serving unilateral SWP initiative to seize the leadership of the anti-racist movement and was regarded with suspicion by many anti-racist/anti-fascist activists.
+The SWP launched the Anti Nazi League in 1977.
+The SWP's involvement was led by Paul Holborow with assistance from Jerry Fitzpatrick and Nigel Harris.
+Although it was portrayed as a broad initiative supported by the SWP along with wide swathes of the Labour Left and figures from popular culture (singers, musicians, actors and so on), many on the left saw the ANL as a self-serving unilateral SWP initiative to seize the leadership of the anti-racist movement and many anti-racist/anti-fascist activists regarded it with suspicion.
 This was particularly true of many in the existing broad-based Anti-Fascist Committees (often with close connections to the local labour and trade union movement).
-The fact that local ANL groups were often launched as an SWP-led alternative to existing broad-based Anti-Fascist Committees increased the suspicions of non-SWP activists but a widespread desire not to display public divisions and a fear of alienating the ANL's celebrity sponsors meant that these divisions were kept fairly quiet.
+That local ANL groups were often launched as an SWP-led alternative to existing broad-based Anti-Fascist Committees increased non-SWP activists' suspicions, but a widespread desire not to display public divisions and fear of alienating the ANL's celebrity sponsors kept these divisions fairly quiet.
 The ANL also received support from other Trotskyist groups and the Communist Party of Great Britain, who restrained their members and supporters from openly criticising the ANL.

 In response to Eric Clapton's public support for Enoch Powell, Rock Against Racism was set up in close collaboration with the ANL and a series of successful carnivals were organised.
 Among the bands involved with Rock Against Racism were The Clash (as seen in the film Rude Boy), The Buzzcocks, Steel Pulse, X-Ray Spex, The Ruts, Generation X and the Tom Robinson Band.
 By 1981, the NF had fragmented becoming far smaller, and the campaign was wound up.